bbcawodu/careadvisors-backend/docs/API_Version_2/Navigator_Backend_API.md

     - No changes are made to the database.

 ### Navigator Data Retrieval API
-- To retrieve navigator data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v2/navigators/
+- To read rows from the navigators table of the backend database, make a GET request to http://picbackend.herokuapp.com/v2/navigators/
     - Results will be filtered by the given parameters.
     - Parameters are divided into 2 categories: "primary" and "secondary"